linkeddatacenter/BOTK-core/README.md

 This package is compatible both with [KEES architecture](http://linkeddata.center/kees and with [LinkedData.Center SDaaS plans](http://linkeddata.center/home/sdaas)

-For example this code snipplet:
+For example this code snippet:

 ```
 <?php